 - Dizziness (vertigo).

-In general, TMJ disorders are thought to have a 'multifactorial' cause, meaning that there are usually a number of factors contributing to the cause.
+In general, TMDs are thought to have a 'multifactorial' cause, meaning that there are usually a number of factors contributing to the cause.
 These factors can be grouped into two types:

 - Problems linked to the muscles working the joint.